Tomato Basil Shrimp and Polenta

 - Pour the oil into a 10-12-inch skillet and place over medium-high heat.
 When the oil starts to shimmer, add the shrimp in one layer.
 Cook until the shrimp begin to turn opaque on the bottom, about 2 minutes.

-- Turn the shrimp over and add the tomatoes, red bell pepper, shallot, garlic and lemon juice.
+- Turn the shrimp over and add the tomatoes, red bell pepper, shallot, garlic, crushed red pepper, lemon juice and ½ teaspoon salt.
 Bring to a simmer and cook until the tomatoes soften and become juicy and the shrimp are pink and cooked through, about 5 minutes.
 Sprinkle the basil over the shrimp.

 - Serve the polenta in shallow bowls with the shrimp and sauce spooned over the top.
 Sprinkle with additional Parmesan cheese and enjoy!